-The distance of the measured course is divided by the optimum speed for all competitions except 70cm is 325mpm, 70cm is 300mpm to assess the time allowed.
+The distance of the measured course is divided by the optimum speed, which is 325mpm for all competitions except 70cm which is 300mpm, to assess time allowed.
 The time limit is twice the time allowed, exceeding this will incur elimination.

-SJ1.8 RESULTS & TIES
+SI1.8 RESULTS & TIES SJ1.8.1: Teams

-SJ1.8.1: Teams